hamzanation/H2OhioDataSynthesisProject/ProjectReport.md

 ![A High Level Overview of Data Warehousing](./images/DataWarehouse.png)

-<p>The goal of data awrehoising is to create a trove of historical data that can be retrieved and analyzed to provide useful insigght into the organization's operations, as defined by <a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiywoWJ5sX2AhUSXc0KHSf3AvwQFnoECBcQAw&url=https%3A%2F%2Fwww.investopedia.com%2Fterms%2Fd%2Fdata-warehousing.asp&usg=AOvVaw1JL6iQpJVmWHOaWHNjeSmy">investopedia</a>.
+<p>The goal of data warehousing is to create a trove of historical data that can be retrieved and analyzed to provide useful insigght into the organization's operations, as defined by <a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiywoWJ5sX2AhUSXc0KHSf3AvwQFnoECBcQAw&url=https%3A%2F%2Fwww.investopedia.com%2Fterms%2Fd%2Fdata-warehousing.asp&usg=AOvVaw1JL6iQpJVmWHOaWHNjeSmy">investopedia</a>.
 Many organizations in enterprise use Data Warehousing for their business intelligence needs, such as JP Morgan Chase and Nationwide Insurance, and their are many benefits to choosing a Data Warehouse architecture, including but not limited to the following:</p>

 - Relational databases within data warehouses create meaningful information by joining the tables within appropriately
 - Data warehouse structures can have certain data dimentions coupled or decoupled as needed, depending on the design choice